vserova/book/pages/ch_style.md

 Testing
 -------

 Unit testing using the [Boost Unit Test Framework](ch_boost.html) is strongly encouraged for libraries.
-Within NCBI, unit tests can be incorporated into the nightly automated testsuite by using the <span class="nctnt ncbi-macro">CHECK\_CMD</span> macro in the makefile.
+Within NCBI, unit tests can be incorporated into the nightly automated testsuite by using the `CHECK_CMD` macro in the makefile.
 All testsuite results are available on the [testsuite web page](http://intranet/ieb/ToolBox/STAT/test_stat/test_stat_ext.cgi).
-Users can also be automatically emailed with build and/or test results by using the <span class="nctnt ncbi-macro">WATCHERS</span> macro.
+Users can also be automatically emailed with build and/or test results by using the `WATCHERS` macro.
 Please see the chapter on [Using the Boost Unit Test Framework](ch_boost.html) for more information.

 Applications should also be tested, and shell scripts are often convenient for this purpose.